 Stock market today: Asian shares advance after another round of Wall St records

-Asian shares advanced on Thursday after U.S. stocks rallied to records on hopes that inflation is heading back in the right direction.
+Asian shares were mostly higher on Thursday after U.S. stocks rallied to records on hopes that inflation is heading back in the right direction.

-The optimism came from a report showing U.S. consumers had to pay prices for gasoline, car insurance and everything else in April that were 3.4% higher overall than a year earlier.
-While that’s painful, it’s not as bad as March’s inflation rate of 3.5%.
+The optimism came from a report showing U.S. consumers had to pay prices for gasoline, car insurance and everything else in April that were 3.4% higher overall than a year earlier, less than March’s inflation rate of 3.5%.

 The slowdown was a relief after reports for the consumer price index, or CPI, earlier this year had consistently come in worse than expected.
 Wednesday’s report built on expectations that the Federal Reserve might cut its main interest rate this year, the major preoccupation for most investors.